The partnership engaged

 Pepin County is comprised of the City of Durand, the villages of Pepin and Stockholm, and eight towns.
 It is most well known for being the birthplace of Laura Ingalls Wilder and the setting for her beloved autobiographical children’s novel, “Little House in the Big Woods.”
 The county is also a top vacation destination, boasting year-round outdoor recreational opportunities.

-Faculty, staff, and students working on UniverCity Year projects in Pepin County during the 2019-2020 academic year will focus on the county’s economic development, education, and water quality efforts.
+Faculty, staff, and students working on UniverCity Year projects in Pepin County during 2018-2021 focused on the county’s economic development, education, and environmental sustainability efforts.

 - “Community branding for Durand.”
-Division of Extension project.
+Independent project with the Division of Extension.
 Kristin Runge.

 - “Downtown revitalization and redevelopment plan for Durand.”
 Urban & Regional Planning 912: Planning Workshop.
 Alfonso Morales.

-- “Economic resources in Pepin County.”
+- “Economic development guidebook for Pepin County.”
 Urban & Regional Planning 912: Planning Workshop.
 Alfonso Morales.

 - “Industrial park designs for Durand.”
 Civil & Environmental Engineering 578: Senior Capstone Design.
 Jan Kucher.

-- “Tourism marketing plans for Pepin County.”
+- “Marketing plans for Pepin County.”
 Journalism 445: Creative Campaign Messages.
 Doug McLeod.

 - “Best practices for analyzing school data.”
-Independent research project.
+Independent project with the School of Education.
 Sarah Archibald.

 - “Economic impact of the Durand-Arkansaw School District.”
-Division of Extension project.
-Steve Deller and Pat Malone.
+Independent project with the Division of Extension.
+Steve Deller.

 - “Statistical analysis of Wisconsin Forward Exam English and Language Arts scores.”
 Statistics 998: Statistical Consulting.
 Sunduz Keles.